Here's Our Rant About Costamare Inc. (CMRE)

-Costamare Inc. (NYSE:CMRE) went down by -8.79% from its latest closing price compared to the recent 1-year high of $17.45.
-The company’s stock price has collected -8.29% of loss in the last five trading sessions.
+Costamare Inc. (NYSE:CMRE) went up by 7.35% from its latest closing price compared to the recent 1-year high of $17.45.
+The company’s stock price has collected -12.77% of loss in the last five trading sessions.

 Is It Worth Investing in Costamare Inc. (NYSE :CMRE) Right Now?

-Costamare Inc. (NYSE:CMRE) scored a price-to-earnings ratio above its average ratio, recording 3.58 x from its present earnings ratio.
-Plus, the 36-month beta value for CMRE is at 1.44.
-Opinions of the stock are interesting as 3 analysts out of 3 who provided ratings for Costamare Inc. declared the stock was a “buy,” while 0 rated the stock as “overweight,” 0 rated it as “hold,” and 0 as “sell.”
+Costamare Inc. (NYSE:CMRE) scored a price-to-earnings ratio above its average ratio, recording 3.42 x from its present earnings ratio.
+Plus, the 36-month beta value for CMRE is at 1.47.

 3 Tiny Stocks Primed to Explode